abc1199281/SW_InterviewPrep/1_DataStructure/ch2_Array/Array.md

 ## Array
 ## 1. Motivation:
+- Continuous space, O(1) for direct access.
-- One of the basic implementation for all others data structures.
+- One of the basic implementation for all the others data structures.
-- The other basic data staructure is linked list.
+    - The other basic one is the [Linked List](../1_DataStructure/ch4_LinkedList/4_1_SinglyLinkedList.md).

 ## 2. Pros. & Cons.
 - Pros: